last update: Oct 1, 2009

 On the market there are thousands of single chip solutions, but I used instead the microcontroller itself and a few external components.

-The width of output pulses will vary to keep the output voltage stable over all operative conditions.
+The width of output pulses will vary to keep the output stable over all operating conditions.

 In practice this is a digitally controlled regulator, as shown in the following diagram: